anthonyzhou-1/mae-pdes/README.md

 ## Datasets
 ### Downloading Data
-Full datasets used in the paper are avaiable [here](https://zenodo.org/records/13355846).
+Full datasets used in the paper are available [here](https://zenodo.org/records/13355846).

 Data is organized into the following structure: